CTSRD-CHERI/cheribuild/README.md

                         container name (default: 'False')

 Options for target 'qemu':
-  --qemu/gui            Build a the graphical UI bits for QEMU (SDL,VNC) (default: 'False') --qemu/targets QEMU/TARGETS
+  --qemu/targets QEMU/TARGETS
                         Build QEMU for the following targets (default:
                         'cheri128-softmmu,mips64-softmmu,riscv64-softmmu,riscv64cheri-
                         softmmu,riscv32-softmmu,x86_64-softmmu,aarch64-softmmu')
-  --qemu/unaligned      Permit un-aligned loads/stores (default: 'False')
   --qemu/statistics     Collect statistics on out-of-bounds capability creation. (default: 'False')

-Options for target 'freebsd-universe':
-  --freebsd-universe/build-options OPTIONS
-                        Additional make options to be passed to make when building FreeBSD/CheriBSD.
-See `man src.conf` for more info. (default: '[]') --freebsd-universe/minimal
-                        Don't build all of FreeBSD, just what is needed for running most CHERI tests/benchmarks (default: 'False') --freebsd-universe/no-build-tests
-                        Do not build the tests too (-DWITH_TESTS)

-Options for target 'go':
-  --go/bootstrap-toolchain GO/BOOTSTRAP_TOOLCHAIN
-                        Path to alternate go bootstrap toolchain.

-Options for target 'run-rtems':
-  --run-rtems/monitor-over-telnet PORT
-                        If set, the QEMU monitor will be reachable by connecting to localhost at $PORT via telnet instead of using CTRL+A,C

-Options for target 'sail-cheri-mips':
-  --sail-cheri-mips/trace-support
-                        Build sail-cheri-mips simulators with tracing support (they will be slow but the traces are useful to debug failing tests) (default: 'False')

-Options for target 'sail-riscv':
-  --sail-riscv/trace-support
-                        Build sail-cheri-mips simulators with tracing support (they will be slow butthe traces are useful to debug failing tests) (default: 'False')

-Options for target 'sail-cheri-riscv':
-  --sail-cheri-riscv/trace-support
-                        Build sail-cheri-mips simulators with tracing support (they will be slow but the traces are useful to debug failing tests) (default: 'False')

 Options for target 'cheri-syzkaller':
   --cheri-syzkaller/run-sysgen